jakim54/Awesome-Reactive-Programming-Swift/README.md

 ## Contributors

 This page has been created by [bontoJR](https://www.twitter.com/bontoJR).
-Please feel free to contribute and list your name below.
+I will evaluate any new resources before adding them, but please feel free to contribute and list your name below.